Find all of our previous articles below, from newest to oldest.

 You’re probably only just realising this… but you’ve (probably) never heard Hitler’s ‘normal’ voice before.
 That is to say, we only now hear his voice through the videos and recording of his rallying speeches.

-Greece in WW2 Has the role of the Greeks in WW2 been unjustly overlooked and disregarded?
-The Greek mainland was occupied by the axis armies on April
+Intro to Greece in WW2 Has the role of the Greece in WW2 been unjustly overlooked and disregarded?
+The Greek mainland was occupied by the axis armies on April 30th 1941 after the “Battle of Greece” was lost by the resistance and allied forces.
+This resulted in the evacuation of the Commonwealth Expeditionary Forces who fled…

 Delving into the life of Paula Hitler tantalises us with the prospect of a totally unique viewpoint and knowledge on the Fuhrer.
 Perhaps it will portray a side rarely told in the history book and movies.
 After reading around the topic for this post, I think there certainly some truth to this.